 Edes Powell Gilbert began her teaching career in the public elementary schools of Amherst, Massachusetts, moving into independent education through a variety of teaching and administrative positions in schools in the Boston area.
-She served as Headmistress of Mary Institute, an all-girls’ school in St Louis, for 7 years and was then Head of School at The Spence School in New York City for 15 years.
-Some of her volunteer work included serving on the Board of Lesley University, including a 4-year term as President; serving on the New York Advisory Board of Teach for America for 10 years; and fulfilling leadership roles in several professional, educational associations.
+She served as Headmistress of Mary Institute, an all-girl’s school in St Louis, for 7 years and was then Head of School at The Spence School in New York City for 15 years.
+Some of her volunteer work included serving on the Board of Lesley University, including a 4-year term as President; serving on the New York Advisory Board of Teach for America for 10 years; and fulfilling leadership roles in several professional, and educational associations.
 Edes served as Acting President of Independent Education Services and was one of the founders of Resource Group 175, an educational consulting firm, of which she was President for 5 years and to which she still belongs.
 Edes currently serves on the Board of MICDS and Opera Theatre of St. Louis.

 Sara Goellner has been employed with World Wide Technology for almost two decades, leading different teams and enterprise-wide initiatives.
 World Wide Technology began as a small technology start up and now is a global systems integrator for Fortune 100 clients.
 Sara’s roles have focused on establishing the company as a thought leader in technology and innovation.
-She has served in positions including Director of IT Governance, Senior Business Development and Marketing Manager, and now Chief of Staff to the CEO.
+She has served in positions including Director of IT Governance, Senior Business Development, and Marketing Manager, and is now Chief of Staff to the CEO.
 Sara received her undergraduate degree and MBA from Washington University in St Louis.